rhiannonstanford/juc-intake-form/jucFeedback.md

 Your form page looks great and is user-friendly.

-[] Your validation mostly works according to the specifications, except your date input is required when it should be able to be left empty.
+[x] Your validation mostly works according to the specifications, except your date input is required when it should be able to be left empty.
+- adjusted Yup validation to make date optional
+- solution was to make date nullible and then add a conditional in the validation helper which would allow the empty input (empty string) to pass null to the formValues

 [x] Your clear button mostly works, except it does not clear out validation errors or the "agree to be contacted" radio button.
 - window.location.reload();